PEM-Humboldt/permanent-plot-db/documents/exportation3parcelas_Dwc.md

   identified_by.identified_by AS "identifiedBy",
   TO_CHAR(date_identif,'YYYY-MM-DD') AS "dateIdentified",
   identification_qualifier AS "identificationQualifier",
-  t.name_tax AS "ScientificName",
+  t.name_tax AS "scientificName",
-  t.authorship AS "ScientificNameAuthorship",
+  t.authorship AS "scientificNameAuthorship",
   INITCAP(tax_rank_spa) AS "taxonRank",
   verbatim_taxon_rank AS "verbatimTaxonRank",
   CASE